cyue0016/polite_minor_thesis/README.md

 python
 ```

-The model should get around 85.0% and 70.2% accuracies on the WIKI and SE domains, respectively (for comparison to results from previous works, please refer to [the paper](https://arxiv.org/abs/1805.03162)).
+The model should get 84.4% and 70.2% accuracies on the WIKI and SE domains, respectively (for comparison to results from previous works, please refer to [the paper](https://arxiv.org/abs/1805.03162)).

 The trained model is also uploaded to under ckpt/